Perl and Unix for Bioinformaticians - #27619

 Signing up: "Normal" DTU students sign up the normal way.

-Guest Students check here,
+other students check here,

 Signing up for a course has nothing to do with the teacher and everything to do with the DTU study administration.

 Tools: Optional software for the course for your own computer.
-VirtualBox with a

-linux installation is strongly recommended, if you dont have a Mac or Linux already.
+MobaXterm or VirtualBox with a linux installation is strongly recommended, if you dont have a Mac or Linux already.

 "Learning Perl" is a fairly systematic book, but offer no insights in bioinformatics and does not go too deep into perl.